 Vanamo/ twinflower is a common flower in Finnish forests.
 According to folklore they attract fairies and forest spirits.

 Bell-like flowers of Vanamo has given it nicknames like; harakankello (magpie´s bell) sirkunkello (singing bird´s bell).

-Some people love and others hate it and call it a weed.
-Voikukka translates as butterflower and refers into the yellow color.
+Some people love it and others hate it and call it a weed.
+Voikukka translates as butterflower and refers to the yellow color.
 Blowing dandelion seeds is a ritual when you can perform a wish.
 In the flower wreath dandelions represent optimism, happiness, determination and positivity.
 Other nicknames for dandelion are keltakukka (the yellow flower) and ohrakukka (barley flower) because it blooms around the time when barley is sown.